 How Using Automated Scheduling Instead Can Be A Key Differentiator For Your MSP

-We get it – you want to be there for your customers, and the temptation to pick up the phone or dash off an informative email to get a support session set up is huge.
+We get it – you want to be there for your customers, and the temptation to pick up the phone or dash off an informative email to get a support appointment set up is huge.
 Don’t do it.
 Here’s why.

 1. Phone and Email Scheduling is Inefficient and Costly

-While people want a human connection or a quick response in urgent situations, that can be preserved for the support session itself.
+While people want a human connection or a quick response in urgent situations, that can be preserved for the support appointment itself.
 Scheduling through email and phone is highly inefficient and can cost you over 2 weeks a year in valuable tech time.
 These methods lead to scheduling ping-pong, dispatcher and tech burnout, and a perception of an overtaxed helpdesk.

 2. There’s No Need To Be On The Same Platform